 - deciding on the benefits granted to foreign direct investment projects in the UAE.

 The Foreign Direct Investment Law provides for a list of economic sectors where foreign direct investment is not allowed (the Negative List).
-The Ministry reserves the right to amend the Negative List as it deems appropriate.
+The Ministry of Economy (the Ministry) reserves the right to amend the Negative List as it deems appropriate.
 These sectors are as follows:

 - oil exploration and production;